dynamsoft-docs/barcode-reader-docs-server/programming-old/c/api-reference/methods/initialize-and-destroy-v9.6.20.md

 {
     // Add your code here to call decoding method, process barcode results and so on
     // ...
-    DBR_RecycleInstance(dbr);
+    // Recycle the instance to make it idle for other concurrent tasks DBR_RecycleInstance(dbr);
 }
 ```